sva-dsi/2016-fall-course/syllabus.md

 **ATTENDANCE/PARTICIPATION**

-Attendance accounts for 20% of your final grade.
+Attendance accounts for 10% of your final grade.

 **ASSIGNMENTS**

 Each week you will have readings assigned, accompanied by often (but not always) an `Assignment` and a `Practice` activity.
 See the calendar below to confirm the expectations from week to week.
 I will grade your assignments and aggregate them as contributions to your final grade.
 Most assignments are working toward your Final Project, counting as 40% of your final grade.

 * All assignments will be submitted via [gist](https://gist.github.com/) on your [Github](https://github.com/) account.
+* Aurelia will repost assignments in Canvas, where possible
 * You can view a template of what your assignment should look like here in this [gist](https://gist.github.com/auremoser/9dcfac8163e7737e7b5f).
+* We have a [Github classroom](https://classroom.github.com/classrooms/20387575-sva-dsi-data-vis) for our course, to which you will add your final projects, more on that later.
-* Assignments are due on the course date following the class in which they are assigned unless otherwise indicated - there are short assignments every week
+* Assignments are due on the course date following the class in which they are assigned unless otherwise indicated - there are short assignments every week - Week 2 for example, "Critique an interactive" is due on 9/13

 | WEEK  |  DATE  | ASSIGNMENT DUE  | PRACTICE | NOTE |